SMC-AAU-CPH/smc-cph.github.io/_posts/2020-10-16-musings-bela.md

 ## Artistic examples

-In addition to my personal interest in finding an artistic meeting point between cogsci and MCT, I was also inspired by a number of performances and musical systems that employed EEG technology.
+In addition to my personal interest in finding an artistic meeting point between cogsci and SMC, I was also inspired by a number of performances and musical systems that employed EEG technology.

 The first of these was [Alvin Lucier's](https://en.wikipedia.org/wiki/Alvin_Lucier) "Music for Solo Performer" (1965) which was a landmark piece not only for its use of an EEG but sonification generally.
 Lucier had mapped the voltage potential from his electrodes into low-frequency tones that were able to excite percussive instruments in front of him.